 Be prepared for the tough SEO questions from your boss

 When dealing with the decision-makers, especially your boss about SEO and why he or she should be doing it, be prepared for the following type of questions that are probably going to be thrown at you:

 - What kind of website traffic can I expect with SEO?
 What are the numbers of searches per month and what percentage are likely to come to our site?

 - What kind of dollars are we looking at and how long do I need to keep investing in SEO?

 - How can we compete online in such a saturated and fiercely competitive space?

 - Who is going to be doing the SEO and how can we trust them?

 - What is the expected rate of return for our marketing dollar?

-If you are sitting there feeling frustrated, because you have either been put in charge of getting more new business in or you have been set the task of finding a suitable SEO supplier and you think you have nailed it and your boss won’t listen to you.
-Then it’s a good idea to show him this document.
+If you are sitting there feeling frustrated because you have either been put in charge of getting more new business in or you have been set the task of finding a suitable SEO supplier and you think you have nailed it and your boss won’t listen to you.
+Then it’s a good idea to show him this article.
 I have written it for people in your situation that can see the benefits of SEO but cannot seem to convince the powers that be.